ygorcosta/wedeploy.com/ui/src/pages/docs/data/real-time-data.md

 ## What's next?

-* Now we're ready to save and retrieve data in real-time.
+Now that you've learned how to use real-time, you can start [searching data](/docs/data/searching-data.html).